 Due to the high complexity of modern designs and the increasing pressure to reduce their time-to-market, errors are more likely to escape verification and are only found after a chip has been manufactured.
-Needless to say, such errors must be fixed before the Integrated Circuits (ICs) can be shipped to customers, making postsilicon debugging a crucial step in the design process.
-To this end, a recent EE Times article quotes: "post-silicon debugging is a dirty little secret that can cost \$15 to \$20 million and take six months to complete" [15].
-Indeed, post-silicon debugging has become one of the most time-consuming parts, 35% on average, of the chip design cycle [2].
-Given that the market window for many modern products is only a few years long, the delay caused by respins can dramatically impact revenues.
-Therefore, it is surprising that only few EDA tools and algorithms address this problem [15].
+Needless to say, such errors must be fixed before the Integrated Circuits (ICs) can be shipped to customers, making post-silicon debugging a crucial step in the design process.
+To this end, a recent EE Times article quotes: "post-silicon debugging is a dirty little secret that can cost \$15 to \$20 million and take six months to complete" [14].
+Indeed, post-silicon debugging has become one of the most time-consuming part, 35% on average, of the chip design cycle [2].
+Therefore, it is surprising that only few EDA tools and algorithms address this problem [14].

-Post-silicon debugging is becoming more important because silicon ICs offer several advantages not available pre-silicon.
-One is that manufacturing defects are becoming increasingly difficult to simulate, including those caused by antenna, thermal and inductive effects, as well as diffraction patterns.
-Non-deterministic effects, such as manufacturing variability, pose even greater challenges.
+Post-silicon debugging, however, is becoming more important because silicon ICs offer several advantages not available in presilicon.
+One reason is that manufacturing defects are becoming increasingly difficult to simulate, including those caused by antenna, thermal and inductive effects, as well as diffraction patterns.
+Nondeterministic effects, such as manufacturing variability, pose even greater challenges.
 As a result, comprehensive validation of a chip can only be performed after tape-out.
-In addition, silicon dies allow atspeed testing, which is orders of magnitude faster than logic simulation and astronomically faster than electrically-accurate simulation.
-If a sufficiently strong post-silicon verification can be achieved, enabling the distribution of more reliable designs.
+In addition, silicon dies allow at-speed testing, which is orders of magnitude faster than logic simulation and astronomically faster than electrically-accurate simulation.
+If a sufficiently strong post-silicon debugging methodology is available, a part of the verification effort can be shifted to post-silicon, taking some pressure off the enormous simulation farms used by leading hardware vendors to validate their designs.
 Unfortunately, such a methodology is not yet available today.